JonahRileyHuggins/SPARCED/docs/source/tutorials/command-line.rst

 For example:
 ::
-   sparced run --help
+   sparced simulate --help

-This will display detailed information about the `run` command and its options.
+This will display detailed information about the `simulate` command and its options.

 Examples
 ===============================================================================